gioele/createdeb/README.md

     $ ls repo/
     demo-1.0_all.deb Packages.gz

-Once built the packages can be copied to a remote or local repository using the Makefile target `upload`.
+Once built, the packages can be copied to a remote or local repository using the Makefile target `upload`.

-    $ make upload
+    $ make upload REMOTE_REPO_DIR=mel@example.org:/var/repo

 Author